Native to North America (cultivar)

-FIRST IMPRESSIONS: Aster macrophyllus ‘Twilight’ begins the growing season as a rosette of large heart shaped basal leaves.
+FIRST IMPRESSIONS: Aster macrophyllus ‘Twilight’ is a naturally occuring cross between Aster spectabilis and Aster macrophylla and begins the growing season as a rosette of large heart shaped basal leaves.
 For a month or so plants look like an attractive coarse textured groundcover.
 Upright stems elongate from the basal leaf mass and bear open flat topped clusters of lavender blue blooms in late summer and fall.
 Mildew resistant plants prosper in morning sun or dappled shade and in average well drained soils.

 HABITAT & HARDINESS: The parent species Aster macrophyllus occurs through Eastern North America except for a few states in the Southeastern United States.
 The range extends through the northeastern deciduous forests of New England and south through the Blue Ridge Mountains.

 Habitats include open beech-maple woodlands, sandy oak savannas, wetland hummocks, shaded sand dunes, woodland borders and shaded road banks.
 Plants are more likely to occur in undisturbed sites and are common in Northwoods plant communities except for bottomland and other wet woodlands.